ucw9q/restful-api-design-guidelines/README.md

 * 412 (“Precondition Failed”) should be used to support conditional operations.
 * 415 (“Unsupported Media Type”) must be used when the media type of a request’s payload cannot be processed.
 * 500 (“Internal Server Error”) should be used to indicate an API malfunction.

-## Message Body Format

-REST APIs often employ a text-based format to represent a resource state as a set of meaningful fields.
-Right now, the most commonly used format is JSON.

-Guidelines:
-* JSON should be supported for resource representation
-* JSON must be well-formed
-* XML and other formats may optionally be used for resource representation

-## Error Representation

-// TODO

 ## Versioning